Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ## Intro

-In a previous tutorial we mentioned that the data within an exchange container is organized as a graph.
-It is a collection of assets, grouped in spaces and linked through relationships.
+In a previous tutorial, it was mentioned that the data within an exchange container is organized as a graph.
+It's a collection of assets, grouped in spaces and linked through relationships.

-Collections, assets, spaces, relationships and snapshots share the same structure - being generalized as entities.
+Collections, assets, spaces, relationships, and snapshots share the same structure - being generalized as entities.
 Entities have the following schema:

 ```json
 {